jjoehnk/wind_sprint/README.md

-# Wind Sprint
+# Wind Market Data Sprint
-General Assembly Data Sprint on the Wind Turbine Market
+One week data sprint where our goal was to assess the strength of the U.S. wind power market and determine a potential investment portfolio for a clean energy equity firm.
 <p>Julia Eager, Andrew Collie, and Jonas Joehnk</p>

 ## Getting Started